tadas-subonis/dev-tasubo-com-blog/_drafts/2019-09-21-how-software-development-has-changed-in-the-last-10-years.md

 JavaScript modernized as well.
 There are now proper classes, map and reduce functions, const variables and other nice things.
 With the help of NodeJS it also got a lot more popular.
-For better or worse, people have started deploying server-side JavaScript and MEAN (Mongo-Express.js-Angular-NodeJs) got extremely popular at some point.
+For better or worse, people have started deploying server-side JavaScript and MEAN (Mongo-Express.js-Angular-NodeJs) stack got extremely popular at some point in mid 2010s.

-#### Web Development
+### Web Development

 Web Development deserves some special attention.
 Last 10 years transformed web from semi-document and semi-application network to a full fledged application platform.